zpiatt/health/README.md

   - I will be away for work for all of July.
 I expect to work out any small bugs with the changes below in that time, and push a release upon my return.
   - __Focus on RedHat Enterprise Linux__: The script is now focused on RHEL version 7+.
 I work in a RedHat environment, and maintaining a script for all OS versions became too cumbersome.
   - Please fork this project to adapt it to other operating systems.
 I'm willing to assist with specific customization questions, but the script will focus on RHEL 7+ henceforth.
-  - __NOTE__: RHEL 6 ELS (Extended Life-cycle Support) ends 30JUNE2024.
+  - __NOTE__: RHEL 6 ELS (Extended Life-cycle Support) ended 30JUNE2024.
 Most of `health` *should* continue to work, however, I will not make updates specifically maintain support for RHEL 6.

 ### Recently added:
   - Significant changes have been made to how the script parses information from the system.